echoz/TOTIP/README.md

 - It would be real nice to be able to search the results
 - Some amount of caching so we don't have to fetch all the damn time from the server
 - Tighter integration with the App/iTunes Store for content
+- Preview entries that have associated previews (Music, Movies, etc.)